Steeplechase Park: Current status

 Much of the former Steeplechase Park site is occupied by Maimonides Park.
 The New York City Department of Parks and Recreation owns the 10 acre land under Maimonides Park and maintains it as "Steeplechase Park".
 A public plaza on the boardwalk is located to the south of Maimonides Park and operated by NYC Parks.

 In November 2011, work started on a 2.2 acre site around the Parachute Jump, to be called Steeplechase Plaza.
 The city also announced that the historic B&B Carousell, which had been stored at the Brooklyn Army Terminal since 2005, would be relocated to Steeplechase Plaza within Luna Park.
 The carousel opened in 2013 at the Steeplechase Plaza section of Luna Park, near the former site of Steeplechase Park.
 The carousel was placed on the National Register of Historic Places in 2016.
 The plaza is adjacent to Thunderbolt, a steel coaster that opened in 2014 on the site of the original wooden Thunderbolt.

-The only structure still standing that was once part of Steeplechase is the tall tower of the Parachute Jump.
+The only structure still standing that was once part of Steeplechase is the Parachute Jump.
 It had been proposed for demolition in the mid-20th century.
-However, due to the expense involved in destruction, the ride outlived the remainder of the park, operating until 1964.
+Due to the expense involved in destruction, the ride outlived the remainder of the park, operating until 1964.
 Still too expensive to tear down, the tower was made a New York City designated landmark in 1977.
 Three months later the New York City Board of Estimate overturned the landmark designation, citing doubts about the tower's structural integrity.
 In 1980, the Parachute Jump was placed on the National Register of Historic Places, and in 1989, the Parachute Jump was once again recognized as a city landmark.